chungjung-d/create-nestjs-hexagonal/README.md

 ## Core
 <p>
-    adapter is implemented by port interface file.
-It contains controller, repository and etc
+    Core is about the core logic of the domain.
+It contains application , domain, type folder
 </p>

 ### application